-This apple cider vinegar is so cheap and easy to make, made with leftover apple scraps and just a couple of other ingredients.
+This homemade apple vinegar is so cheap and easy to make, made with leftover apple scraps and just a couple of other ingredients.

 To make this vinegar, you will need: